ezhou413/shopify-cart-gen/README.md

 ## File Format

 Line 1 contains the BASE url to the site, for example `https://osume.com/`.
-The script will automatically append `cart/`.

-The remaining lines are the variant IDs of the product and their corresponding quantities.
+The remaining lines are the variant IDs of the product and their corresponding quantities, with each line of the form `<variant_id>,<quantity>`.
 Defining quantities is optional, if no quantity is defined, it will default to 1.

 ## Potential Improvements

 - implement better cli argument parser (using a library?)
 - enable pasting of entire product link instead of just the variant id
-- validate that the base url of all product links are the same
+- validate that the base url of all product links are the same (validation for above improvement)